Apfelmus1337/hv23-writeup/09/README.md

 # [HV23.09] Passage encrypytion

+## Introduction

+Difficulty: Medium<br>
+Author: dr_nick

+Santa looked at the network logs of his machine and noticed that one of the elves browsed a weird website.
+He managed to get the pcap of it, and it seems as though there is some sensitive information in there?!

+## Solution

 We are given a `pcapng` file, after opening it up in WireShark we can see some requests being made to a website to transfer a "secret", it is sending a list of doors in the following order:

 `2239869409783327317220697624099369`, which is `6E6F20666C616720686572653A29` in hex, if interpreted as a single number.
 This decodes to `no flag here:)`, nice.